noiper/Image-Captioning/README.md

 ![model architecture](https://github.com/noiper/Image-Captioning/blob/main/src/example1.png)

-Caption: A dog and a dog are in the snow.
+Generated Caption: A dog and a dog are in the snow.

 Here is one example of captions for the development images.
 Although not good as the training image, it still makes much sense.

 ![model architecture](https://github.com/noiper/Image-Captioning/blob/main/src/example2.png)

-Caption: 'A man in a blue shirt and a woman in a white shirt.
+Generated Caption: A man in a blue shirt and a woman in a white shirt.

+Thank you!